LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/reading/calculations/_index.md

 1. Fields: You are able to include existing fields from your data inside of a calculation
 1. Operators: (`>`, `<`, `=`, `>=`, `<=` etc..)
 1. Literal expressions: Specific values (`23`, `"String"`, `true`, `false`, null, `#Date`)
-1. Functions: Similar to Python and SQL functions you can also create functions for any task that you may need to repeat often.
+1. Functions: Tableau provides a numerous amount of functions that you can apply within your calculated fields.
+The functions available include aggregate functions, number functions, logical functions, etc..

+{{% notice blue Note "rocket" %}}
-Fortunately, Tableau comes with a lot of functions included that you will be able to make use of.
+Tableau documentation provides an exhaustive list available functions included that you will be able to make use of.
 You can find a list of all [functions included here](https://help.tableau.com/current/pro/desktop/en-us/functions_all_categories.htm).
+{{% /notice %}}

-You can also select a pre-built function from a list when you are creating a new calculated field.
+You can select or include a function from a list during the process of creating a new calculated field.

 1. Click on `Analysis`.
 1. Then click on `Create Calculated Field...`.